andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ## Our Constraints

-Things were already up and running - some ideas had already become entrenched
+Things were already up and running - some ideas had already become entrenched.
+Bounded Contexts were not there, "Domains and sub-domains" were identified at object level than by the model - E.g. Case, People, Material.
+The SPLIT was wrong ****

 The "domain" was co-owned (courts and prosecutor)  AND the PROCESS spanned multiple organisations *****

+Constantly having to battle with businesss quick wins and resulting tactical solutions incurred so much debt in code.

 The scale - it was a massive piece of work, being built by multiple (how many?) teams in parallel, staffed from multiple partners.
 (Different roles thought in different ways - e.g. Devs, BAs, Data Architects, Software Architects, etc. Find something which ties all this together (-> DOMAIN VISION))

 Complex Architectural choices had been made (e.g. CQRS for everything) and devs were getting drowned by them.
 It was almost always an impediment rather than a boost - We'll come back to this in the final section.
 For now, suffice it to say that it made the adoption of the DDD even harder)

+Domain experts stuck in the legacy way of thinking or worse paper based.
+In courts, traditionally, the prosecutors, defence and courts will fill in the same form alternately and the expectation was to translate that literally onto the software application.

 ---

 ## Existing Failure Patterns / Challenges

 (DDD skills were in short supply - We were not allowed to "train" folks)

+Models were in the hands of enterprise architect(s) without any further evolution, iteration or improvement.

 (Models have to be in UML or some other "architect-only" notation (the real one is in the code). - DISCO / DELI)